Hollowness effect and entropy in high energy elastic scattering: Confinement Potential

 In general, the main features of the confinement potential shown in Figs. \ref{fig:4} -- \ref{fig:6} are driven by contributions coming from different terms in (\ref{eq:3b.1}) or, consequently, (\ref{eq:3b.4}) for several ranges of the impact parameter values.
 The $V_{ {\mbox{c}}}(s,b)$ is sensitive for changes in $n_{f}$, $s$ and mostly for small $b$, since the main contribution in this range comes from the first (short-range) term in (\ref{eq:3b.4}) containing $\alpha_{s}(\mu)$ that depends, in turn, on $n_{f}$ and $s$.
 The influence of the first term decreases as $b$ grows as well as the contribution of the second (long-range) term becomes dominant in (\ref{eq:3b.4}).
 This term depends on string tension only and, consequently, $V_{ {\mbox{c}}}(s,b)$ it is not sensitive for $n_{f}$ and changes weakly with $s$, for relatively large $b > 0.1$ fm.
 Here, changes of $n_{f}$ and / or $s$ provides different values for the up boundary $b_{ {\mbox{max}}}$ for $b$--range considered perturbatively.

 It is necessary to normalize the potential (\ref{eq:3b.4}) to obey the unitarity condition.
 As well-known, the second term in (\ref{eq:3b.1}) as well as (\ref{eq:3b.4}) provides the main difference between the confinement potential and the Coulomb one, namely, the positive values and the quasi-linear growth of the $V_{ {\mbox{c}}}(s,b)$ at large $b$, i.e. $r$ (Figs. \ref{fig:4} -- \ref{fig:6}).
-The confinement potential is null at

-where the allowable ranges are taken into account for the linear scales $r$ and $b$, i.e. $r, b > 0$.
 If one considers the equation (\ref{eq:3.3}) and taking into account the appropriate values of $\gamma$, then the confinement potential has a constant sign within the $b$-range under consideration.
 However, in general, the potential $V(s,b)$ may change its sign within the kinematic domain studied and this feature can lead to the discontinuity for $\tilde{V}(s,b)$, if extremum (maximum) value of the $V(s,b)$ is used as the scale factor.
 The analysis performed shows that using the maximum for the absolute value of the potential, then $|V(s,b)|_{ {\mbox{max}}}$ avoids the possible discontinuity in the behavior of the $\tilde{V}(s,b)$, in the case of sign changing of $V(s,b)$.
 Therefore, here the following relation is used

 where $|V_{ {\mbox{c}}}(s,b)|$ is the absolute value of the confinement potential $V_{ {\mbox{c}}}(s,b)$, if the confinement potential changes its sign within the $b$-range under discussion.
 In this case, the $|V_{ {\mbox{c}}}(s,b)|_{ {\mbox{max}}}$ can be reached at low or high boundary of $b$ (Figs. \ref{fig:4} -- \ref{fig:6}).
 Without loss of generality, the range $b_{ {\mbox{min}}} \leq b \leq b_{ {\mbox{max}}}$ is studied below, where $V_{ {\mbox{c}}}(s,b_{ {\mbox{min}}}) < 0$ and $b_{ {\mbox{max}}}$ is controlled by $r_{ {\mbox{max}}}$.
 Thus, the normalized confinement potential, on the impact parameter space, can be written as